Ananda Ashram: Reception

 In the article of 2015 The Hindu wrote It is Uttam Kumar’s commanding performance that leaves an impression on the viewer, especially the latter stage of his character when he carries himself with distinction.
 At no point does he indulge in histrionics.
 The director in fact does not allow anyone to drift from the balanced narration.

-The songs of the film become blast hits and again the reunite of Uttam and Kishore Kumar and there combination is huge popular in 1970s after the significant success of Amanush.
+The songs of the film became major hits.
+After the significant success of Amanush, the collabarations of Uttam and Kishore Kumar became hugely popular in 1970s.
 The songs become evergreen and got the cult status.

 The Bengali version was released on the occasions of Durga Puja in Bengal.
 Unfortunately the Hindi version faired averagely at the box office but Bengali version become a blockbuster as expected and Kumar puja track record.
 The film saw the run 26 weeks constantly in theatres and become highest grossing Bengali film in 1977.
 This film become one of Kumar's most successful films ever.